-The Brooks International Fellowship Programme at Tate and Delfina Foundation is an annual fellowship and residency generously supported by the Elizabeth and Rory Brooks Foundation.
+The Brooks International Fellowship Programme at Tate and Delfina Foundation is an annual fellowship and residency, selected through open calls, and generously supported by the Rory and Elizabeth Brooks Foundation.

 The programme enables international visual arts professionals including programmers, researchers and curators to work with Tate colleagues in London, complemented by activities at Delfina Foundation.